-Qavali is undoubtedly one of the most interesting restaurants in Birmingham.
+Qavali is undoubtedly one of the more interesting restaurants in Birmingham.
 Travelling the breadth of the Ottoman Empire, the Indo-Persian restaurant serves culinary specialities from across Iran, Turkey, Afghanistan, Persia, and India.
-It’s a fine dining experience like no other in Birmingham thanks to its exciting dishes and decor inspired by a diverse region.
+It’s a fine dining experience like no other thanks to its exciting dishes and decor inspired by a diverse region.
 We couldn’t think of a better team to take over The Edgbaston Hotel.

-Renamed Baloci, it is described as “paying homage to the bold and brave Baluchi culture and heritage.”
+That’s right!
+Qavali will very soon relaunch The Edgbaston Hotel (January 8), which shockingly closed back in 2022 and has remained empty ever since.
+Now renamed Baloci, the hotel is described as “paying homage to the bold and brave Baluchi culture and heritage.”
 The Baloch people are native to the Balochistan region which encompasses the countries of Pakistan, Iran, and Afghanistan.